sumithemmadi/tor-hidden-service-on-heroku/README.md

 ```
 - 3 .
 Now open http://localhost:4000/ in any browser.
 - 4 .
 Now your app is accessible over Tor.
 - 5 .
-Check your app is accessible over tor by running below command in new terminal.
+Check your app is accessible over tor or not by running below command in new terminal.
 ```bash
 curl -v --socks5-hostname localhost:9050 [YOU ONION ADDRESS]
 ```